Constrained optimization of sensor placement for nuclear digital twins: Results

 \subsection{2D heat flow through a thin plate}

 Temperature fields are reconstructed via constrained/unconstrained sensor placement in a 2D plate undergoing thermal diffusion from a heat source, based on a simplified model of the OPTI-TWIST diffusion.
 Temperatures at the boundaries are fixed at $100 \degree C$ at $x=0$, and $36 \degree C$ elsewhere in $\partial D$.
-The initial temperature throughout the domain $D$ at $t=0$ is also $36 \degree C$ (as seen in \autoref{fig:heatplate1}).
-Heat transfer from the heat source to the rest of the domain is governed by the heat equation
+The initial temperature throughout the domain $D$ at $t=0$ is also $36 \degree C$.
+Heat transfer from the heat source over the domain is governed by the heat equation

 where $u$ is the desired temperature and $\alpha=2 \, (\text{mm}^2/\text{s}$) is the thermal diffusivity constant.
 The solution of the partial differential equation is simulated for 1000 time steps using finite differences with $\Delta x,\Delta y = 1$ and $\Delta t= 0.125$.
-We reconstruct the temperature fields for the unconstrained, constrained, and predetermined optimized sensor placements reflected in \autoref{fig:heat}.
+We reconstruct the temperature fields and analyze the uncertainty in reconstruction of each pixel due to adding i.i.d.
+Gaussian noise $\boldsymbol{\eta} \sim \mathcal{N} (0,0.01)$ to the measurements for the unconstrained, constrained (\autoref{fig:heat}), and predetermined optimized sensor placements (\autoref{fig:heat_pre}).
 A total of $r = 10$ sensors are selected for reconstruction, and $s = 2$ sensors are allowed in the constrained region or are predetermined.
 Distance constraints impose a Euclidean distance of at least 2 between selected sensors.